gbrlambais/gbrlambais.github.io/_pages/research.md

 #### Working papers

 [Old But Gold: Historical Pathways and Path Dependence](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4513384){:target="_blank"} (with [Diogo Baerlocher](https://diogobaerlocher.github.io){:target="_blank"}, [Diego Firmino](http://www.padr.ufrpe.br/pt-br/authenticated/diego-firmino-costa-da-silva){:target="_blank"}, Eustáquio Reis, and [Henrique Veras](https://henriqueveras.github.io){:target="_blank"}).
 [Latest version: July 2023] <button class="collapsible" id="gold"></button>
+- To be presented at the 2023 European Winter Meeting of the Econometric Society.

 <div class="content" id="golddata" markdown="1">
 We use the discovery of gold in Brazil as a historical quasi-experiment and show that gold roads are positively associated with population density and nightlight incidence in contemporary times.
 We then use official documents from the 19th century to build a nationwide transportation network that grew from the gold roads to show that the entire network also correlates with more population density today.
 Agglomeration spillovers are more likely to be the main mechanism driving the effect of historical pathways on long-run population density equilibrium, generating path dependence instead of historical persistence.